Benefits of an LLC in Texas

 Tax Benefits of an LLC in Texas

 But an LLC doesn’t have to be taxed that way.
-LLCs can also elect C corporation status or even S corporation status in some cases.
+LLCs can also elect What is a C corporation? status or even S corporation (please see our What is an S Corp? page) status in some cases.
 The real luxury of an LLC is that you have a choice.

 We highly recommend chatting with a business attorney or accountant to discuss your business taxes.
 No two businesses are the same, and their potential advantages for taxes vary.